tudelft3d/masbpy/README.md

        [ 1.80165005,  0.89763576,  0.92685151],
        [-0.90879714, -0.8976357 ,  0.92685151]], dtype=float32)
 ```

+## Limitations
+The current implementation is not infinitely scalable, mainly in terms of memory usage.
+Processing very large datasets (hundreds of millions of points or more) is therefore not really supported.

 ## Acknowledgements
 The shinking ball algorithm was originally introduced by [ma12]